Alexander Michaels, University of Illinois Urbana-Champaign. “Particle swarm optimization for calibration in spatially explicit agent-based modeling”

 Call for Participation

-We are pleased to announce the “2019 Robert Raskin Student Competition“, which will take place during the AAG Annual Meeting in Washington, DC April 3 – April 7, 2019.
+We are pleased to announce the “2020 Robert Raskin Student Competition“, which will take place during the AAG Annual Meeting in Denver, CO, April 6 – April 10, 2020.
 This competition is sponsored by the AAG Cyberinfrastructure Specialty Group (CISG).
 The competition aims to:

-- Promote research in topics related to cyberinfrastructure (CI), such as high performance/distributed computing, spatial data management, processing, mapping, visualization, analysis and mining, spatial web and mobile services.
+- Promote research in topics related to geospatial cyberinfrastructure (CI)/CyberGIS, such as high performance/distributed computing, spatial analysis, geospatial data management, processing, mapping, visualization, analysis and mining, spatial web and mobile services etc.

-- Encourage spatial thinking and the development of geospatial CI in colleges and universities.
+- Encourage spatial thinking and the development of geospatial CI/CyberGIS in colleges and universities.

-- Inspire curiosity about geographic patterns, geo-computing, and CI for students and the broader public.
+- Inspire curiosity about geographic patterns, spatial computing, and CI for students, researchers, and the broader public.

 - Each participant needs to submit an abstract through the AAG conference submission system.
 Finalists should submit an extended abstract (2,500 words limit).
 Other supplementary materials, such as a URL to a live website, can also be included in the submission.